tuanna712/tuanna712/README.md

 ---

-### :man_technologist: About Me :
+### About Me :

-I am a Data Scientist.
+I am a
-- :telescope: I’m working as a Data Scientist in Machine Learning, NLP, CV.

-- :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :man_technologist: Passionate coder
+- :raising_hand: Curious thinker
+- :mountain: Man who enjoys exploring new perspectives.

+My research interests lie in explainable and controllable AI, with a focus on advancing solutions in the energy sector.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-tuan.a.nguyen-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tuannguyen129/)